 Courts calculate child Support in Minnesota mainly based on four factors:

 - The Mother’s Parenting Time with Child

 Other factors can also influence the calculation.
 For example, a child from another relationship in one of the households can change the number.
 However, income from adults other than the mother and father are not part of the calculation.
 Click here to look over the calculator.

-As an aside, Minnesota child support calculations also do not include the income of anyone a parent has moved in with, regardless of whether the parent is married or not to that person.
-In fact, in Minnesota, there is a statute that specifically indicates that such incomes (the income of the mother’s or father’s new spouse, boyfriend/girlfriend, etc…) may not be considered.
+As an aside, Minnesota child support calculations also do not include the income of anyone a parent has moved in with.
+This is regardless of whether the parent is married or not to that person.
+In fact, Minnesota statutes specifically exclude such income.

 Will Child Support Change if I Get Married?

 Child support will not change upon remarriage.
 As stated above, child support calculations exclude other adults’ income.
 In Minnesota, a parent is only financially responsible for his or her own children.

 Therefore, if you decide to marry, your spouse will not become financially responsible for children from a previous relationship.
 In effect, the amount of child support you pay will not increase or decrease.

 For the Parent who is Marrying and Receives Child Support